 How Do You Choose Which Key to Write With?

-To be completely honest, most of the time, you will not worry about enharmonic equivalents in your songwriting.
+To be completely honest, most of the time, you will not worry about referencing an enharmonic equivalent chart when you are songwriting.
 It’s just different names for the same thing.
 However, it makes a more significant difference when you are trying to read sheet music.

 While you could write your song in Fb Major, it would look ridiculous on a music staff when you could simply write in E Major.